A shimmering field surrounds a creature of your choice within range, granting it a +2 bonus to AC for the duration.

 Is Shield of Faith 5e a Good Spell?

 Yes, Shield of Faith is a good spell.
-In DnD’s system of bonded accuracy, +2 AC is just as valuable at 20th level as it is at first.
+In DnD’s system of bounded accuracy, +2 AC is just as valuable at 20th level as it is at first.

 I’m sure a more math-savvy person could provide a bit better breakdown of the spell’s relative strength through the levels, but I think it’s safe to say that Shield of Faith remains relevant throughout any campaign.